N-Laboratory/nuxt3-starter-guide-example/README.md

 ### Nuxt auto import configuration
 Storybook cannot import functions that are automatically imports by nuxt (e.g. ref, computed, and so on.).

-Install the following library to import nuxt auto-imports functions in Storybook.
+Install the following library to import nuxt auto-imports functions in storybook.
 - unplugin-auto-import
 ```bash
 npm install --save-dev unplugin-auto-import